BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 - Accommodation

-Please note that, in contrast to previous editions, this edition of the school will take place in **January** rather than **September**.
-We have three calls.

 ---

 ##  Call For Challenges (Deadline September 17th, 2025)

-To submit a proposal for the summer school, please send `bridges.png@gmail.com` with a motivation and background details (500 words max) using software technologies in the solution.
+To submit a proposal for the summer school, please send an email to `bridges.png@gmail.com` with a motivation and background details (500 words max) using software technologies in the solution.
 The challenge can involve a dataset, use case and existing systems.
 If your application is accepted, you’ll receive the notification in late October.

 ---

 ##  Call For International Participants (Deadline November 14th, 2025)

-To apply for the summer school, please send `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max).
+To apply for the summer school, please send an email to `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max).
 If your application is accepted, you’ll receive instructions on how to proceed with the payment.

 ---

 ##  Call For Participants Process (Deadline November 14th, 2025)

-To apply for the summer school, please send `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max), as well as your resume CV.
+To apply for the summer school, please send an email to `bridges.png@gmail.com` a cover letter with your motivation and background details (500 words max), as well as your resume CV.
 If your application is accepted, you’ll receive instructions on how to proceed with the payment.
 ---